 And finally….did you know?

-Using a metal spoon to eat or serve honey will degrade many of the enzymes that help to give honey its health benefits?
-Therefore, try to use a wooden spoon or one of those honey swizzle sticks you can buy.
+Using a metal spoon to eat or serve honey can degrade many of the enzymes that contribute to honey's health benefits.
+Therefore, try using a wooden spoon or one of the honey swizzle sticks you can buy.

 Honey has no expiry date.
 This is due to its anti-microbial properties, the sugar content, and the low pH.